rexfilius/dsa/notes/data_structures/heap.md

 NOTE = The reason why we always swap the trickle node with the greater of its two children is because if we swap it the with the smaller one, we'd end up violating the heap condition immediately.

-The efficiency of deletion in a heap is O(log N).

 Because finding the last node is so critical to the heap's operations, and we want to make sure that finding the last node is efficient, heaps are usually implemented using arrays.

 It turns out that the heap's weak ordering is its very advantage.
 The fact that it doesn't have to be perfectly ordered allows us to insert new values in O(log N) time.
-At the same time, the heap is ordered just enough so that we can always access the one item we need at any given time - the heap’s greatest value.
+At the same time, the heap is ordered just enough so that we can always access the one item we need at any given time - the heap's greatest value.

-<u>Heap Sort</u>
-Heapsort is a sorting algorithm that inserts all the values into a heap, and then pops each one; which makes the values end up in sorted order.
+SIDE NOTE - Heapsort is a sorting algorithm that inserts all the values into a heap, and then pops each one; which makes the values end up in sorted order.
 Heapsort is O(nlogN).